 Lakeview can now ensure that their goals and standards of care are being met in a reliable and robust way that is easy to report back to staff, the community and the board.
 This ability to see clear metrics against a variety of variables opens up a wide range of opportunities to understand where improvements can be made for patients during one of the most stressful times in their lives.

-“Prior to a having a net promoter score, we had clinical indicator data which benchmarks clinical outcomes nationally within our peer group.
+“Prior to having a net promoter score, we had clinical indicator data which benchmarks clinical outcomes nationally within our peer group.
 However, we didn’t have data to compare with our local competitors.
 Most of them have it on their website, so now we jump in and check to make sure we’re above them.” - Elle

 Internal benchmarking